vitorbenedito/library-web/README.md

 ## Run

-The app use bower and gulp to deploy the static files and js.
+The app use bower to install the dependencies and gulp to deploy the static files and js.

 ```